InOmniaParatus-WD/InOmniaParatus-WD.github.io/README.md

 # InOmniaParatus-WD.github.io
-A collection of projects mostly with HTML5, CSS3 and vanilla JS
+A collection of projects mostly with HTML5, CSS3 and JavaScript